Azure-Samples/communication-services-javascript-quickstarts/calling-web-push-notifications/README.md

     - Choose your ACS subscription.
     - Choose your ACS resoruce group.
 This is the resource that we will be subscribing to for IncomingCall events.
 When a user in this ACS resource makes an outgoing call or adds a participant to a call, an IncomingCall event will be emitted to our function app.
     - Give your Function App a name.
 Give it any name you want. <i>For this quickstart, we'll use the name "IncomingCallListener" to refer to our Function App.
 Obviously we wouldnt be able to use this name if someone else in the world is already using it and youll use your own name that you want to use.</i>
-    - <b style='color:red'><i>For "Runtime stack" and "Version", make sure to choose NodeJS version 16LTS or 18LTS as we will be using Javascript in our Function app.</i></b>
+    - For "Runtime stack" and "Version", make sure to choose NodeJS version 16LTS or 18LTS.
+      > **Note**
+      > Make sure you choose NodeJS for this because we are using Javascript in our Function App.
     - Choose the region where you want this function app to be deployed.
     - <b><i>For plan type, choose "App Service plan" and choose your plan.
 Make sure the plan is at least Basic B1.
 It is necessary to have this for the purpose of this quickstart because we will be setting our function app to always be on for long running testing purposes.
 If your function app is not running continuously, then its static OneSignalRegistrationToken to commnunicationUserId mapping will get reset every 20 minutes, and users will have to get a new one signal registration token.
 Hence we will set our function to always be on so that our mapping doesnt reset for testing purposes.
 We'll set this setting in a later step below once our function app is created.</i></b>
 ![](./assets/createFunctionApp2.png)